mehedi-hasan1102/mehedi-hasan-personal-portfoliyo/data/blogs/structure-of-a-good-git-commit.md

 test: add unit tests for login reducer
 chore: update project dependencies
 ```
+##
+---

-## 🔹 Pro Tips
+## 💡 Pro Tips for Better Commits

-- Always use imperative mood: e.g., `Add feature` instead of `Added feature`
+* Use the **imperative mood**: `Add feature`, not `Added feature`
-- Keep your commits focused: one commit = one purpose
+* Keep commits **small and focused** — one commit equals one purpose
-- Include context in the description when necessary
+* Add a detailed description when the change is not self-explanatory

+Clean commits today save hours of confusion tomorrow—for you and your team.